-This post contains affiliate links, meaning if you buy something through one of these links, I may earn a small commission, at no extra cost to you.
-Please read my full disclosure policy for more information.
+This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
+Please read our full disclosure policy for more information.

-Getting to Miami’s Little Havana Neighborhood
+Getting to and Around Miami’s Little Havana Neighborhood

 Little Havana’s Calle Ocho is a highly visited area with lots of vehicle traffic.
 Getting to and around Calle Ocho is relatively easy, and the best way to explore the neighborhood is on foot.